 Securing a property to rent

 The rental market moves at a fast pace and quality properties are often secured very quickly.
 If you are moving in with others, ensure you are all in a position to make a decision promptly after viewing the property.
 So, once you have found a property you want to move into, this is the 'let agreed' stage of the process, but remains subject to contract.
-This is when you will go through reference checks and pay a holding deposit, reference, tenancy agreement and inventory check charges.
+This is when you will go and through reference checks, pay a holding deposit.
+(Equivalent to one weeks rent)